The Short Answer

 Welding-and-cutting products are sold into mixed end-markets (general-industrial, construction, energy, automotive, and shipbuilding) via distribution, and a portion may reach defense-and-shipbuilding customers.
 Under standard Sharia screening methodology, the relevant classification is general-purpose industrial-equipment manufacturing rather than the look-through end-customer mix.

-Based on Lincoln Electric's most recent financial statements:
+Based on Lincoln Electric's latest Form 10-Q:

 Bottom Line